 High-level Advisory Board

-Constantin Ciupagea is Head of Unit for Land Resources at the Directorate General Joint Research Centre (JRC), within the European Commission, managing projects in support to EU policies.
-He is also the JRC Director-General’s Sherpa for the European Innovation Partnership on Raw Materials.
+Constantin Ciupagea was Head of Unit for Land Resources at the Directorate General Joint Research Centre (JRC), within the European Commission, managing projects in support to EU policies.
+He was also the JRC Director-General’s Sherpa for the European Innovation Partnership on Raw Materials.
 The most recent areas of research and policy support were: Raw Materials - policy support and monitoring indicators, coordinating the management of the Commission’s Raw Materials Information System (RMIS); Life Cycle and sustainability assessments of processes along strategic value chains; Soil and Land-use policies and research; Ecosystem Services Mapping and Assessments and Natural Capital Accounting.
 Before joining the European Commission in 2010, he was the director of the Romanian Institute of World Economics (IWE).
 Between 2006 - 2008 he acted as State Counsellor for Economic Policies at the Chancellery of the Prime Minister of Romania.
 He received a PhD in macroeconomic and international trade modelling in 1997.

 The Land Resources Unit provides information to balance competing land use demands whilst securing access to natural resources and maintaining ecosystem services.
 It focuses on understanding the interaction between humans and the biosphere and the trends in land condition and management, along with how these respond to changing environmental, societal and economic conditions.
 The unit supports works concerning land resources, such as raw materials and soil, as well as sustainability impact assessments, based on Life-Cycle-Assessment approaches and knowledge management.
 It also supports policies related to natural capital accounting and ecosystems assessments.

-Susanne Strobl is a Policy Advisor at the Directorate for Mineral Resources Policy at the Austrian Federal Ministry of Agriculture, Regions and Tourism.
-She is entrusted with national and international affairs of mineral resources policy in addition to activities as an official expert for geology and geotechnics in mining authority proceedings.
+Susanne Strobl was a Policy Advisor at the Directorate for Mineral Resources Policy at the Austrian Federal Ministry of Agriculture, Regions and Tourism.
+She was entrusted with national and international affairs of mineral resources policy in addition to activities as an official expert for geology and geotechnics in mining authority proceedings.
 She received her BSc in Applied Geosciences and her MSc in Applied Geophysics and Petroleum Geology as well as her Doctor’s Degree in Mining Sciences at the Montanuniversität Leoben in Austria.
 LinkedIn: https://www.linkedin.com/in/susannestrobl/

 The Directorate for Mineral Resources Policy is part of the Directorate-General for Telecommunications, Postal Services and Mining of the Austrian Federal Ministry of Agriculture, Regions and Tourism.